livewires/python-polygon-painter/worksheets/03-challenge-polygons.md

-# Challenge
+# Challenge - Polygons

 The time has come to put your learning into action!

-Create a new script called `Challenge.py` that uses Turtle to draw regular polygons.
+Create a new script called `Polygons.py` that uses Turtle to draw regular polygons.

 <details> <summary> <b> What is a polygon? </b> </summary>